 The Lords and the Princes

 Around the 11th century, late Middle Ages begins the half a millennium in which Italian civilization reaches its peak.
 In fact, in the north of Italy, there is the development of municipalities.
 That then will become lordships and principalities, with their courts and their intrigues.
 But also with their splendid culture flowering that’s made Italy so great in the world.
-To the south, the Normans take the place of Arabs and Byzantines.
-Creating a strong kingdom which then will go into the hands of the Swabian dynasty.
-Hence, with the Emperor Frederick II that will further enhance the state centralizing it bureaucratically.
+To the south, the Normans take the place of Arabs and Byzantines creating a strong kingdom which then will go into the hands of the Swabian dynasty with Emperor Frederick II that will further enhance the state centralizing it bureaucratically.
 As a result, his court will be the center of culture and common ground of Greek, Jewish and Arab traditions.

 In this chapter we will have some information of the most relevant families in a land with 2 parties: The Guelfs (supporting the Pope) and the Ghibellines (supporting the Holy Roman Emperor):